Lore Drops: How to Keep Readers Hooked with One Simple Weekly Drop

 Try out this 8-week cycle of easy, engaging lore drops—world details, plot twists, and secrets—to keep fans curious and coming back forever.
 Probably.

-Storytelling is an open door, not a single moment.
-Your world is too vast, your characters too layered, your history too deep to be contained in just one book, one launch, or one fleeting post.
+Storytelling is a door to Narnia, not a book sale.
+Your world is too big to be contained in just one book, one launch, or one social post!

-Instead of scrambling for content or struggling with “what to share,” imagine a cycle that never ends—a rhythm of small, intentional lore drops that keep readers engaged, always uncovering, always wondering.
+Instead of scrambling for content or struggling with “what to share,” imagine an ongoing rhythm of small lore drops that keep readers always learning about you and your world.

 Imagine what the world might have been like if Tolkien had tweeted once a week about a new character, a screenshot of a new map he’d inked, or a photo glimpse of a new paragraph.